Scorers

 LLM-as-a-judge scorers

 In addition to code-based scorers, you can also create LLM-as-a-judge scorers through the UI.
-For an LLM-as-a-judge scorer, you define a prompt that evaluates the AI's output and maps its choices to specific scores.
+Define a prompt that evaluates the AI's output and maps its choices to specific scores.
 You can also configure whether to use techniques like chain-of-thought (CoT) reasoning for more complex evaluations.

 Create LLM-as-a-judge scorer